ttitamu/single-page-site/README.md

 ## Rules
 - The site needs to be able to run easily on a local environment.
 Please include instructions on how to build/run and access the site.
+- You are welcome to use any tool or framework you are comfortable with.
 - Back-end scripting (node.js, php, etc) can be used, but again provide clear instructions.
-- Please try limit your time to about of 15 hours.
+- Please try limit your time to about 15 hours.
 There is no minimum or maximum.
-I do not expect this to be a fully completed app or site, just a good effort.
+We do not expect this to be a fully completed app or site, just a good effort and working.
 - The submitted project should contain all source code.
 Ideally, you should send back a link to a Github repo.